FIVE GET EXPURGATED

 “Timmy, you’ll get blacks in your eye,” said George.
 “You did last time, and you nearly rubbed your eye out with your paw.”

 Timmy took no notice.
 Blacks or no blacks, he meant to stay where he was.
+He was happy.
 53 65

 ‘Timmy, come down,’ said George.